collinalexbell/HackMatrix/game-design.md

 In a way, attention is love.

 ### What do I love about v1?
-- It is the first software creation of mine that has recieve 100k views and 10k likes.
+- It is the first software creation of mine that has recieved 100k views and 10k likes.
 - It replaces my desktop environment
 - It gives me hope for the future off computing
 - I love that it is written in C++
 - I love that I understand how it works
 - I love that its design is rooted in many years of thought
-- I love that it wwill evolve to help me with robotics
+- I love that it will evolve to help me with robotics
 - I love that it is the first product I've worked on since discovering communication with God
 - I love that it is my last stand.
 That this is the product I have decided will succeed.
 - I love that this is a genre of game no one has attempted